journeyman33/hugo-site/content/posts/first/first.md

  When the API is extended, with CRDs (Custom Resource Definitions), Admissions Controllers and with Controllers/Operators, Kubernetes then goes beyond an 'orchestrator of containers':

-    to provision cloud infrastructure or custom applications through Crossplane created CRDs,
+- to provision cloud infrastructure or custom applications through Crossplane created CRDs,

-    to enforce security policies through a Kyverno Admission Controller,
+- to enforce security policies through a Kyverno Admission Controller,

-    to synchronize the cluster manifests with the source of truth on Github through ArgoCD's CRDs,
+- to synchronize the cluster manifests with the source of truth on Github through ArgoCD's CRDs,

-    to provision an Istio service mesh or other side car patterns like Knative or Dapr,
+- to provision an Istio service mesh or other side car patterns like Knative or Dapr,

-    to enable an environment of application-specific-controllers, or operators, to  manage applications:
+- to enable an environment of application-specific-controllers, or operators, to  manage applications:

     - with the Operator Framework or Red Hat's Openshift.
     - with Charmed Operators on Ubuntu.
-       - with VMware's Tanzu for Kubernetes Operators.
+    - with VMware's Tanzu.